coffee-clang/cup/docs/index.md

   </div>
   <div class="tagline">
     <h1>Cup</h1>
-    <p>C Package Manager &mdash; Toolchain Installer</p>
+    <p>C Toolchain Installer</p>
   </div>
 </div>

-Cup is a toolchain manager for C. It installs and manages C development tools in user space, without requiring system-wide installation or administrator privileges.
-Its goal is to provide a simple command-line interface for installing, tracking, selecting and removing toolchain components across supported host and target platforms.
+`cup` is a user-space toolchain manager for C development tools.

+It installs prebuilt tool archives under the user's home directory, keeps a local state file, and lets the user select the default tool for each component without requiring system-wide installation or administrator privileges.

+`cup` is intentionally separate from the component build system.
+This repository contains the command-line installer, the manifest reader, the state manager, the archive downloader/extractor and the bootstrap installers.
+The archives consumed by `cup` are produced by the separate `cup-components` repository.

-## What Cup Does
+## Overview

-`cup` installs known component/tool pairs from prebuilt archives described by a manifest.
+A typical command is:

 ```sh
 cup install compiler gcc@stable
 ```

-The command resolves the requested release through the manifest, downloads the matching package asset, extracts it into a temporary staging directory, validates the package layout, commits it into the local `.cup` tree and records it in the local state file.
+The command:

+1. validates the requested component and tool;
+2. detects the host platform;
+3. resolves the target platform;
+4. resolves `stable` through the manifest;
+5. downloads the matching package archive;
+6. extracts it into a temporary staging directory;
+7. validates `info.txt` package metadata;
+8. commits the package into `~/.cup/components`;
+9. records the installation in `~/.cup/state.txt`.

-The current implementation supports:
+The current registry accepts:

 ```text
 compiler/gcc